The hard work and dedication of a passionate team of lay leaders and staff around the world ensures ORT continues to have an impact through education.

 In addition to his World ORT role, Mr Wolfe sits on a number of other boards including at Kids Kicking Cancer, American Friends of Rambam Hospital, Detroit Zoological Society, and University of Michigan Medicine Advisory Board.

-Dan is ORT’s Director General and CEO having previously been Chief Operating Officer since 2016.
+Dan was appointed as ORT’s Director General and CEO in 2020, having previously been Chief Operating Officer since 2016.

-He is responsible for the central operations of ORT that run from its London headquarters, ORT House.
+He is responsible for representing the organization internationally and for leading its professional staff and strategic direction from its London headquarters, ORT House.
 Dan joined the ORT family in 2012 as CEO of ORT UK, where he was responsible for raising funds for ORT projects around the world.

 Prior to his roles at ORT, Dan worked in Consumer Media running sales departments across newspapers, magazines and digital at Time Inc Media, BBC Magazines and The Jewish Chronicle.

 Dan is married with three children and follows Arsenal Football Club.
-He collects whisky in his spare time and is a governor of his children’s high school.
+He collects whisky in his spare time.

 An educator and engineer by training, Vladimir started his career at ORT in 1992 as the first Director of ORT St Petersburg after ORT re-established its presence in the place where the organization first began in Tsarist Russia in 1880.